minnojs/minno-quest/docs/quest/API.md

 #### Hooks

 Questions have hooks that allow you to respond to many events in the life time of the question.
-Each hook is invoked with `global`, `current` and the question `log`.
+Each hook is invoked with `global`, `current`,  the question `log` and the current `question`.

 property		| description
 --------------- | ---------------------
-onCreate 		| At the creation of the question. onChange 		| At each change of the question response (note that this hook may be called many times for each question). onSubmit 		| When the question is submitted. onDecline 		| When the question is declined.
+onCreate 		| At the creation of the question. onLoad   		| After the first rendering of the question. onChange 		| At each change of the question response (note that this hook may be called many times for each question). onSubmit 		| When the question is submitted. onDecline 		| When the question is declined.